pwhittlesea/pwhittlesea.github.com/_posts/2024-10-12-new-zealand-4.md

 The downside of having to cover the whole of the North island to get from Auckland to Wellington, is that there's a lot of country to get across.
 Lacking the ability to cut to an Indiana Jones-style montage, where we follow a red line across a globe, we have to make our way to Wellington the slow way; by coach.

-We all jumped back in Shadowfax &mdash; the name of our coach &mdash; and begun a 5 hour drive South.
+We all jumped back in Shadowfax &mdash; the name of our coach &mdash; and begun a 5-hour drive South.

 As we left, the sun rose, and a majestic Mount Taranaki sat shrouded by cloud; which was quite cool.
 Being on the left side of the coach did not help us get a good picture however: